 Digital: Kristina Alford, Adam Chung, Silvana Yaneva

-Motion/Video: Mary Vertulfo, Victor Hugo Duran, Colin Thomas, Tori Cincotta, Monica Yap
+Motion/Video: Mary Vertulfo, Victor Hugo Duran, Colin Thomas, Tori Cincotta, Monica Yap, Sara Farnsworth

 Iconography: Laura Bohill